Magritte-code/pomme/docs/background/index.rst

 Background
 ##########

-Some background about the algorithms and their numerical implementations that are used in p3droslo.
+Some background on the physics of spectral line observations, the probabilistic reconstruction algorithms, and their numerical implementations in p3droslo.

 .. toctree::
    :maxdepth: 2